How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Introduction

 \section{Introduction}

 The latest generation of large language models has brought unprecedented attention to the potential of language technologies.
 To support imperative user requests and a chat interface, these models often undergo an {\it instruction-tuning} step which involves training on supervised input/output pairs.
-Instruction tuning corpora are often gathered via crowdsourcing (Dolly~\citep{dolly}, Open Assistant~\citep{kopf2023openassistant}) or via distillation from another model (Alpaca \citep{alpaca}, Vicuna \citep{vicuna2023}).
+Recent instruction tuning corpora are often gathered via crowdsourcing (Dolly~\citep{dolly}, Open Assistant~\citep{kopf2023openassistant}) or via distillation from another model (Alpaca \citep{alpaca}, Vicuna \citep{vicuna2023}).
 However, while some public, instruction-tuned models are advertised as comparable to powerful closed-source proprietary models such as ChatGPT, most experiments that support such claims only cover a small set of tasks, and mostly rely on model-based evaluation metrics \citep{vicuna2023,zhou2023lima}.
 We contend that the evaluation setup should include tasks that test core reasoning and fact-recall skills of the model, in addition to testing model- or human-annotated generation quality, which may be more open-ended and subjective.

 This paper provides a comprehensive evaluation of instruction-tuning resources: specifically, we conduct a large number of instruction tuning experiments spanning a dozen public corpora, and models ranging in scale from 6.7B to 65B.
-We evaluate both specific model capabilities (i.e., factual knowledge, reasoning, multilinguality, coding) and open-ended instruction-following abilities.
+We evaluate both specific model capabilities (i.e., factual knowledge, reasoning, multilinguality, coding, safety) and open-ended instruction-following abilities.
 We report results based on automatic, model-based, and human-based evaluation metrics.

 Our evaluation reveals that instruction tuning over different datasets appears to promote specific skills, and no one dataset provides the best performance across all evaluations.
 We also find that the underlying base model is paramount, with better base models (whether it be models trained on more tokens or larger models) performing better across the board.
-Surprisingly, we also find that models preferred in model-based evaluation do not match those that perform best on benchmark-based automatic evaluations, potentially partially due to a strong bias toward long, diverse generations by GPT-4.
+Surprisingly, we also find that the best-performing models in model-based evaluation are not the same as those that perform best on benchmark-based automatic evaluations, potentially partially due to GPT-4's strong bias toward long, diverse generations.